Justice Department lays out roadmap to appeal of AT&T-Time Warner deal

 Days after Leon approved the deal in June, AT&T committed to hold the Turner Networks, which includes CNN, TNT, TBS and HLN among others, separate from AT&T until February 28, 2019 in case of a successful appeal by the Justice Department.

 The appeal is on a "fast track" timeline in order to reach a conclusion before that February deadline.
-Final briefs from both sides are due in October, when oral arguments are expected to begin.
+Final briefs from both sides are due in October, when oral arguments in front of a three judge panel are expected to begin.

+The stakes are high for the Justice Department.
+Whichever way the appeals court rules will set a precedent for other cases and "shape the future of the media and telecommunications industries for years to come," the Justice Department wrote.

 The side that loses in the appeals process would have the option to ask the Supreme Court to take up the case.